agda/agda/doc/user-manual/getting-started/installation.rst

   the standard library) via:

     .. code-block:: bash

-      nix-env -f "<nixpkgs>" -iE "nixpkgs: (nixpkgs {}).agda.withPackages (agdaPackages: [ agdaPackages.standard-library ])"
+      nix-env -f "<nixpkgs>" -iE "nixpkgs: (nixpkgs {}).agda.withPackages (p: [ p.standard-library ])"
       agda-mode setup
       echo "standard-library" > ~/.agda/defaults

-  The second command tries to setup the Agda emacs mode.
-See `Installation from Hackage`_ above for more details about this step.
-The third line sets the ``standard-library`` as a default library so it is always available to Agda.
+  The second command tries to set up the Agda emacs mode.
+Skip this if you don't want to set up the emacs mode.
+See `Installation from Hackage`_ above for more details about ``agda-mode setup``.
+The third command sets the ``standard-library`` as a default library so it is always available to Agda.
 If you don't want to do this you can omit this step and control library imports on a per project basis using an ``.agda-lib`` file in each project root.

   If you don't want to install the standard library via nix then you can just run: